91juhwang/OOP-tic-tac-toe-james-hwang/README.md

 When the stats is equal to the `board.length`, we have the winner by the diagonal.

-For inverse-diagonal:
+For inverse-diagonal wins:

-With every move, if x-coordinate and y-coordinate's total is equal to `board.length`, then we increment the inverse-diagonal value since inverse-diagonal points are always equal to the board.length.
+With every move, if x-coordinate and y-coordinate's total is equal to `board.length`, then we increment the inverse-diagonal value since inverse-diagonal points are always equal to the `board.length`.
 > `inverse_diagonal_stats = 0`

 > player gives [0,2]

 > 0 + 2 + 1 = 3

-> update diagonal_stats to `diagonal_stats = 1`
+> update diagonal_stats to `inverse_diagonal_stats = 1`